 Sir Malcolm’s daughter has been taken by the dark creatures of Victorian London.
 As he scours the city attempting to find her and somehow mend the past, Sir Malcolm encounters well-known characters from classic British literature who are portrayed with an eerie and modern twist.
 You’ll recognize Dorian Gray from Oscar Wilde's The Picture of Dorian Gray, Count Dracula and others from Bram Stoker's Dracula, Victor Frankenstein and his monster from Mary Shelley's Frankenstein, and Dr. Henry Jekyll from Robert Louis Stevenson's The Strange Case of Dr. Jekyll and Mr. Hyde.
 Penny Dreadful details the familiar characters’ origin stories in a new way.
 With endless twist and dark undertones, Penny Dreadful is bound to thrill AHS fans.
 You can watch all three seasons of Penny Dreadful on Netflix.

 Despite a fairly short three season run, Hannibal is held in high regard by critics and horror fanatics alike.
 Based loosely on Thomas Harris's Red Dragon and Hannibal, the series follows FBI investigator Will Graham and forensic psychiatrist Dr. Hannibal Lecter as they work together to catch a serial killer.
 Unbeknownst to Graham, Lecter is a cannibalistic serial killer who has been using his position within the FBI to avoid being caught.
 Soon, Lecter grows too close to Graham to continue his deception and in turn manipulates Graham into joining him in his murderous tendencies.
-Hannibal has all of the disturbing psychological elements and visual style you’ll need to tide you over until American Horror Story returns.
+Hannibal has all of the disturbing psychological elements and visual style for fans of American Horror Story.